Video games in Canada

-The Canadian video game industry consists of approximately 32,300 employees across 937 companies.
+The video game industry in Canada consists of approximately 32,300 employees across 937 companies.
 In 2021, the industry generated an estimated US$3.4 billion in revenue, having grown by 20% since 2019.
 Video game development is beginning to rival the film and television production industry as a major contributor to the Canadian economy.

 History

-The first documented commercial Canadian video game release was Les Têtards published by Logidisque in 1982.
-However, Evolution and BC's Quest for Tires, both were released in 1983, and also were the first video games developed in Canada that gained substantial commercial success.
+The first documented commercial Canadian video game release was Les Têtards, published by Logidisque in 1982.
+However, the first video games developed in Canada that gained substantial commercial success were Evolution and BC's Quest for Tires, both released in 1983.
 Chris Gray and Peter Liepa, from Toronto and Ottawa respectively, together created Boulder Dash in 1983 which was later acquired and published by First Star Software.

-In the past decade, more companies are moving from the West Coast to Ontario and Quebec, where there is more government support for studios and the cost of living is lower.
+Since the late 1990s companies began moving from the West Coast to Ontario and Quebec, where there is more government support for studios and the cost of living is lower.
 For example, Ubisoft opened Ubisoft Montreal in 1997 with government incentives.
 The studio has since grown to be one of the largest single-location studios by employee count and led other video game developers to launch studios in Montreal, including Electronic Arts and Warner Bros.
 Interactive Entertainment.
 Montreal itself saw a growth in younger professionals coming to the city, not only in video game programming but other technology fields.
 Ubisoft has since expanded out to other Canadian cities, including Ubisoft's Montreal sister studios Ubisoft Quebec and Ubisoft Saguenay.
 However, this draw to the eastern side of Canada has left Vancouver, also once similarly thriving with video game developers, seeing its impact on the industry wane.

 Demographics

 In 2015, approximately 19 million Canadians identified as gamers (54% of the Canadian population).
-The average Canadian gamer was 33 years old, and slightly more likely to be male.
-The gender split was measured to be 52% male to 48% female.
-Console game revenue fell 32% from 2013 to 2015 but still accounts for 35% of the revenue produced by Canada's video games industry.
+The average Canadian gamer was 33 years old; 52% were male, with 48% female.
+Console game revenue fell 32% from 2013 to 2015 but still accounted for 35% of the revenue produced by Canada's video games industry.
 Canadians tend to prefer consoles over portable gaming.
 Mobile games saw an increase in revenue of 20% from 2013 to 2015, and accounted for 31% of the total revenue earned by Canada's video games industry.
-Computer game sales fell marginally (3%) and compose 25% of the industry's revenue.
+Computer game sales fell marginally (3%) and composed 25% of the industry's revenue.
 The most popular game genres in Canada are, in order of most to least popular, action-adventures, family games, and shooters.